meshr-net/meshr_win32/readme.txt

             computer:
-              1. TOR - it is socks proxy server for tunneling all new user's connections to Internet through it (it is here 127.0.0.1:9150)
+              1. TOR - it is socks proxy server for tunneling all new user's connections to Internet through it (it is here 127.0.0.1:9150).
               2. meshr-splash - it is webserver with welcome page for new users (it used tcp socket like 10.177.X.X:80).
 It is necessary to provide meshr software download link to new users to enable them access to mesh networks, including TOR proxy servers for anonymous Internet access.
-              3. DualServer - it is DHCP and DNS server in one.
+              3. DualServer - it is DHCP and DNS server in one (web interface is http://127.0.0.1:6789 ).
 It provides IP address, default gateway and DNS server for new users.
                  This settings are necessary to direct new user to your welcome page with meshr software download link.
               4. olsrd - it is routing software that provides connectivity between mesh nodes even if there is no direct connection between them.
 It also advertised TOR